gauravgjkumar/ML-LPBF-AM/README.md

 ## Data Processing

 The core part of this work is the data post-processing procedure.
-After the data registration, where each voxel with the coordinates `X, Y, Z` and features &tau; and T is mapped into its binary label as 0 or 1 (healthy or defective), the unfolding process is performed on the dataset.
+After the data registration, where each voxel with the coordinates `X, Y, Z` and thermal features including &tau; and T is mapped into its binary label as 0 or 1 (healthy or defective), the unfolding process is performed on the dataset.
 Unfolding means using sliding kernels ***K3, K5, K7*** to include the thermal features of each voxel itself and features of 1st, 2nd and 3rd nearest neighbor voxels around it.
 Then, Voxels near the top, bottom and side surfaces